LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       Call of an inherited (or imported) predicate definition.
 Mainly used when redefining an inherited (or imported) predicate to call the overridden definition while making additional calls.
-Super calls preserve self and may require dynamic binding if the predicate is dynamic.
+Super calls preserve self and may require :term:`dynamic binding` if the predicate is dynamic.

    specialization
       A class is specialized by defining a new class that inherit its